ehn-dcc-development/hcert-testdata/hcert_spec.md

 To optically represent the EHC using a compact machine-readable format the Aztec 2D Barcode (ISO/IEC 24778:2008) SHALL be used.
 When generating the optical code an error correction rate of 23% is RECOMMENDED.
 The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size between 35 mm and 65 mm.

+To lower size and to improve speed and reliability in the reading process of the EHC, the CWT SHALL be compressed using ZLIB ([RFC 1950](https://tools.ietf.org/html/rfc1950)) and the Deflate compression mechanism in the format defined in ([RFC 1951](https://tools.ietf.org/html/rfc1951)).
+In order to better handle legacy equipment designed to operate on ASCII payloads, the compressed CWT is encoded as ASCII using Base85 before encoded using Aztec.

 # Security Considerations